Lurito/SomeBook/RM-EN.md

 ### Applications
 ---
 * For history or human-geography studying.
-This atlas shows the changes of countrie's territory and leaders in thousands of years.
+This atlas shows the changes of countries' territories and leaders in thousands of years.
 It's a good tool of history or human-geography studying.
 * For information technology studying.
 This atlas is wholly programed with native Javascript.
 It has a very simple core part in a size of only 20 kiB but can draw a wonderful atlas.
 It is suitable for Javascipt beginners to study.

 ### Other